iansawicki/octoml-cli-workflows/README.md

     addition of the `-a` flag when calling these commands, which requests OctoML to optimize the model's cost per inference and latency on cloud hardware.
   - In this example, the container is pushed to the GitHub Container Registry.
-Your existing deployment infrastructure may look different and go beyond pushing to the registry; feel free to add another step in the Cloud job to use your preferred service for launching a container from the registry to a downstream cloud service.
+Your existing deployment infrastructure may look different and go beyond pushing to the registry.
+Feel free to add another step in the Cloud job for deploying a container from the registry to generate an endpoint, using your preferred downstream cloud service (e.g. AzureML, AKS).

 ## Configuring the Workflow for Use with Your Model and Your Infrastructure